 Gas taxes climb closer to $0.40 in Ohio.
 State excise tax is $0.385.
 Gasohol taxes are the same.
 But, if you want diesel fuel, be prepared to pay more.
 Taxes jump all the way to $0.47 on diesel.

 Unfortunately, most of the states that border Ohio also have some of the highest gas taxes in the country, but you're in luck if Michigan is your next stop.
-You'll find gas taxes nearly $0.10 lower when you fill up in Michigan.
+You'll find gas taxes nearly $0.10 lower when you fill up in the Great Lakes State.

 Gas tax total: $0.408 per gallon of gasoline